 In 1994, LEAF petitioned EPA to initiate proceedings to have the agency withdraw its approval of the Alabama UIC program because the program did not regulate hydraulic fracturing operations in the state associated with production of methane gas from coalbed formations.
 The state of Alabama had previously been authorized by EPA to administer a UIC program pursuant to the terms of the SDWA.
 EPA denied the LEAF petition in 1995 based on a finding that hydraulic fracturing did not fall within the definition of "underground injection" as the term was used in the SDWA and the EPA regulations promulgated under that act.
-According to EPA, that term applied only to wells whose "principal function" was the placement of fluids underground.
-LEAF challenged EPA's denial of its petition in the U.S. Court of Appeals for the Eleventh
+According to EPA, that term

-&lt;sup>9 42 U.S.C. §300h-1.
+&lt;sup>10 42 U.S.C. §300h-1.
 The minimum requirements for a state UIC program can be found at 40 C.F.R.
 Part 145.

-Id. at §300h-4.
+Id at 8300h-4

-&lt;sup>11 Legal Environmental Assistance Foundation, Inc. v.
+&lt;sup>12 Legal Environmental Assistance Foundation, Inc. v.
 U.S. Environmental Protection Agency, 118 F.3d 1467, 1471 (11th Cir.
 1997) ("LEAF I").